StijnSpruit/dnd_project/API/templates.md

 Since large json files load long, we split up our data:
 - species and subspecies
 - class and its subclasses

+We also indent by single spaces. this is still very readable and saves about 50% of data compared to full tabs
 ```js
 const book_name = {
     species: require('./json/phb24/phb_24_species.json').species,